Stoner cover art

 Buy Now for £8.62

-William Stoner enters the University of Missouri at 19 to study agriculture.
+William Stoner enters the University of Missouri at nineteen to study agriculture.
 A seminar on English literature changes his life, and he never returns to work on his father's farm.
 Stoner becomes a teacher.
 He marries the wrong woman.
-His life is quiet, and after his death his colleagues remember him rarely.
+His life is quiet, and after his death, his colleagues remember him rarely.

-Yet with truthfulness, compassion and intense power, this novel uncovers a story of universal value.
-Stoner tells of the conflicts, defeats and victories of the human race that pass unrecorded by history and reclaims the significance of an individual life.
+Yet with truthfulness, compassion and intense power, this novel uncovers a story of universal value - of the conflicts, defeats and victories of the human race that pass unrecorded by history - and in doing so reclaims the significance of an individual life.

-Classics Fiction Genre Fiction Literary Fiction Heartfelt Thought-Provoking Inspiring
+Classics Fiction Genre Fiction Literary Fiction Psychological World Literature Heartfelt Thought-Provoking Inspiring

 All stars